Discover folk - the CRM for people-powered businesses

 4. Onboard your team

-Finally, it's crucial to onboard your team effectively.
+Finally, it's crucial to onboard your sales team effectively.
 Ensure that all team members understand how to use the new CRM app and its features.
 Provide training sessions and resources to help them get up to speed.
-A well-onboarded team will be more likely to use the CRM effectively, leading to better collaboration and improved business outcomes.
+A well-onboarded team will be more likely to use the CRM effectively, leading to better collaboration and improved sales outcomes.

 The 5 best CRMs for app for Android